How Could Hell Be Any Worse?: Reception

 Critical reception to How Could Hell Be Any Worse? has been positive.
-Johnny Loftus of AllMusic awarded the album 3 out of 5 stars and stated that How Could Hell Be Any Worse? is "like cupping your ear against the garage door of their practice space.
+Johnny Loftus of AllMusic stated that How Could Hell Be Any Worse? is "like cupping your ear against the garage door of their practice space.
 Greg Graffin's vocal style isn't fully formed here, nor is his lyrical agenda, but the building blocks are significant and affecting, bigger than piles of collapsed cathedrals".
+Thompson found the album to be partially more melodic than their local hardcore punk contemporaries "but just as fast and furious".

 Rage Against the Machine's Zack de la Rocha spoke about Bad Religion to the OC Register during the band's 30-year anniversary in 2010.
 Speaking about How Could Hell Be Any Worse?, he said: "I remember hearing BR's How Could Hell Be Any Worse? for the first time in 1985, I was fifteen.
 The first thing I remember is pulling the insert from the sleeve of the record and seeing those drawings from Dante's Inferno, and that red wash over the blurry shot of Los Angeles, and I admit I was scared.
 A little terrified even.
 I had no idea what to expect.
 When the needle hit the record I have to say it was a defining moment for me.
 The music was darker than most punk records I had heard.
 It was almost gothic, and there was a genuine sadness to the melodies.
 Listening to the words I remember being overwhelmed.
 It wasn't some revelation that god didn't exist ... it was more like an injection of the sad truth.
 That our condition is the product of the mess of our own making ... and at fifteen that was as scary as the inferno drawings.
 I wasn't reading Sartre or Nietzsche, and I'm convinced now that if I was it wouldn't have had the same effect.
 Throughout the record there was very little relief from the sad truths except one: 'there are two things you can do ... one is to turn and fight ... the other's to go headlong into the night.'
 Truly one of the greatest L.A. bands".
 De la Rocha also said that the song "Fuck Armageddon...This Is Hell" changed his life.